Ca5parAD/Bittensor-Subnet-DCA/README.md

 # Bittensor Subnet DCA

-A Python program to execute multiple subnet DCA's at once; intended to save time by eliminating the need to individually stake into each subnet you are DCAing into.
+A Python program to execute multiple Bittensor subnet staking operations at once for the purpose of DCAing; intended to save time by eliminating the need to individually stake into each subnet you are DCAing into with every staking interval.
+Instead configure the program settings to your specific needs and simply run the program each time you would like to stake.

 ## Features
 - Stakes a user-defined TAO amount into specified subnets.